97emily/jobportal/README.md

 ## Recruitment Portal.
 This Recruitment Portal is a web application built with Laravel 11, designed to streamline the recruitment process for companies and job seekers.
-Companies can post job listings, and candidates can apply for jobs directly through the portal.
+Companies can post job listings, and candidates can apply directly through the portal.
 The application features user-friendly interfaces and robust functionality for managing job postings, applications, and user profiles.

 ## Features.
-User Authentication: Secure registration and login functionality.
+User Authentication: Secure user registration and login functionality.

-Role-Based Access Control: Separate roles for Admin, Employer, and Job Seeker, each with distinct permissions.
+Role-Based Access Control: Separate roles for Admin, employer, and Human Resource each with distinct permissions.

 Job Listings Management: Employers can create, update, and delete job postings.

 Application Management: Employers can view and manage applications from job seekers.

-Job Seeker Profile Management: Job seekers can create and update their profiles, upload resumes, and track their applications.

 Admin Dashboard: Comprehensive dashboard for managing users, job listings, and system settings.